 Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.

-This is a firm 'no' to FOMO.
-Independence of the Seas® is giving the Caribbean an injection of new adventures on getaways.
-Hang ten on our Flowrider®* surf simulator.
-Go head to head in a glow-in-the-dark laser tag clash in Battle for Planet Z℠.
-Score an amazing time and game-changing grub at Playmakers℠ Sports Bar & Arcade.
-Come and Seek the Royal Caribbean®.
+There's a firm NO to FOMO onboard Independence of the Seas®.
+Hang ten on the FlowRider® surf simulator.
+Go head to head in a glow-in-the-dark laser tag clash in Battle for Planet Z®.
+And score game-changing grub at Playmakers℠ Sports Bar & Arcade.
+From next-level thrills to lowkey chill, celebrate each day at sea exactly how you want.

 In the unlikely event that a guest onboard being charged the daily automatic gratuity does not receive satisfactory service, the guest may request to modify the daily amount at their discretion by visiting Guest Services onboard and will be able to do so until the morning of their departure.
 Guests who have pre-paid their gratuity will not see a daily charge during their cruise.